kausui/img2heic/README.md

 2. Clone the repositry.
 3. Change the directory to the downloaded folder at step 2.
 4. Enter a command "swift build".
-5. img2heic binary is generated in "./.build/x86_64-apple-macosx/debug/" directory.
+5. img2heic binary is generated in "./.build/arm64-apple-macosx/debug/" OR "./.build/x86_64-apple-macosx/debug/" directory.

 ## Usage